Personal Data Protection Policy

 The board of directors makes decisions about, and approves the Company’s general strategies on personal data protection.

-The Data Protection Officer (DPO) or Communications Director, is responsible for managing the personal data protection program and is responsible for the development and promotion of end-to-end personal data protection policies, as defined in Data Protection Officer Job Description ;
+The Communications Director, is responsible for managing the personal data protection program and is responsible for the development and promotion of end-to-end personal data protection policies, as defined in Data Protection Officer Job Description ;

 The Company Secretary together with the Communications Director, monitors and analyses personal data laws and changes to regulations, develops compliance requirements, and assists business departments in achieving their Personal data goals.